aleriboni/homework1/README.md

 =Launch=

 The user can use homework1.launch to launch all nodes of the package.
-This is a screenshot of the launcher
+This is a screenshot of the launcher:

 ![screen launcher](images/screen_launch.png)

+This is the rqt_graph of the package:

+![rosgraph](images/rosgraph.png)

 This package has been developed on ROS Indigo (Ubuntu 14.04)

-This is the rqt_graph of the package
-![rosgraph](images/rosgraph.png)

 Please, report suggestions/comments/bugs to<br>
 alessandro.riboni@studenti.univr.it